its-dhruv-here/GIT_GITHUB-onboarding-DOCUMENTATION/DOCUMENTATION.md

 # 3. Installation and Setup:

+# 4. Check you GIT version:
+- To check the current version of git in your system, you can run the following command in your terminal : git --version

+# 5. Basic Terminologies :
+1. **Repository** : It is like a folder or storage where all your project files along with the changes made in it are stored.
+2. **Commit** : It's a way to save changes in your code.
+It's necessary step.
+After commit we can add a commit message as well so that we would get to know at what time and where the change were being made.
+- We can think of it like this : Write --> add --> commit --> push
+3. **Directory** : It's a location where all the files are being stored. (basically the folder in which we are working at that time)
+4. **Staging Area** : It's a place when the code is ready to be pushed and ready to have commit messages by the developer.

+# 6. Git Workflow :
+- git init --> working directory --> git add --> staging area --> git commit --> Repo --> git push --> Github

 # 4. Basic Git Commands:
  - git init : Initialize a new Git repository
  - git add . : Stage all changes in the current directory